David Yellin

 David Yellin (דוד ילין; March 19, 1864 – December 12, 1941) was an educator, a researcher of the Hebrew language and literature, a politician, one of the leaders of the Yishuv, the founder of the first Hebrew College for Teachers, one of the founders of the Hebrew Language Committee and the Israel Teachers Union, and the Zikhron Moshe neighborhood of Jerusalem.

 Biography

 David Yellin was born in 1864 in Jerusalem.
-He was named after his grandfather, a financier and meshulach, who moved from Poland to the Holy land in 1834.
+He was named after his grandfather, a financier and meshulach, who moved from Poland to Palestine under the Ottoman Empire in 1834.
 His father Yehoshua Yellin was one of the founders of the Nahalat Shiv'a neighborhood in Jerusalem and his mother Serah was the daughter of Shlomo Yehezkel Yehuda, the son of Ezekiel Judah, a Rabbi and educator from Iraq.